vtex-apps/io-documentation/docs/en/Recipes/templates/creating-a-new-custom-page.md

 }
 ```

+3. Save your files.
-Save your files and link the theme to your workspace using the `vtex link` command.
-You will be able to access and see your new page through your workspace.
+4. [Link](https://vtex.io/docs/recipes/development/linking-an-app/) the theme to a Development workspace.
+You will be able to access and see your new page live through your workspace, using the following format: `{workspaceName}--{accountName}.myvtex.com/{pathName}.

-If the new page satisfies your store needs, [release](https://vtex.io/docs/recipes/store/releasing-a-new-app-version) your changes and [install](https://vtex.io/docs/recipes/store/installing-an-app) the new store's version in a [production workspace](https://vtex.io/docs/recipes/store/creating-a-production-workspace).

 #### Using the account admin

-If you prefer to set the new page path using account admin, you must first must [release](https://vtex.io/docs/recipes/store/releasing-a-new-app-version) your changes regarding template creation and [install](https://vtex.io/docs/recipes/store/installing-an-app) the new version of your store in a [production workspace](https://vtex.io/docs/recipes/store/creating-a-production-workspace).
+If you prefer to set the new page path using account admin, you must first must [release](https://vtex.io/docs/recipes/store/releasing-a-new-app-version) your changes regarding template creation and [install](https://vtex.io/docs/recipes/store/installing-an-app) the new version of your store theme in a [production workspace](https://vtex.io/docs/recipes/store/creating-a-production-workspace).

+Once your changes are set up in a Production workspace, you will be able to use the admin's CMS to create the page's path:

+1. Access the admin's **Pages** section.
-Then, simply access the **Pages** section and click on **Create New**.
-Afterwards, simply choose the desired URL and any created template.
-For instance, the About Us page template.
+2. Click on **Create New**.
+3. Choose the desired URL and any created template.
+For instance, the About Us page template previously created:

 ![custom-pages-pages](https://user-images.githubusercontent.com/52087100/64428903-36353900-d08b-11e9-8d19-186c8831b4d7.png)